BlueNeptune11/GaPT/README.md

 https://github.com/BlueNeptune11/GaPT.git
 ```

-Create a new Python 3.13+ environment and go to the root of the project to install the required package using pip:
+Create a new Python 3.13+ environment and go to the root of the project to install the required packages using pip:

 ```
 pip install --upgrade pip